 - Is there a budget to help me setup technical equipment?

-Relocation / Visa Sponsorship Questions
+Relocation and Visa Sponsorship Interview Questions

 - Will the company assist with visa sponsorship?